Shyan1943/project3/README.md

     iii.
 Create a new GitHub Repository

 ### 2. Launch a workspace container at Gitpod
-1. Click to install <a href="https://www.gitpod.io/docs/browser-extension/" target="_blank">Gitpod Browser Extension </a>on browser in you are using Chrome or Firefox for convenient
-2. Use `Ctrl+F5` on your Github Repository Page to refresh the browser
-3. You will see a Gitpod button (Green color) is added to GitHub that does the prefixing for your convenience.
-And click on that button
-4. A workspace is creating as easy as prefixing any GitHub URL with gitpod.io/#.
+    i.
+Click to install <a href="https://www.gitpod.io/docs/browser-extension/" target="_blank">Gitpod Browser Extension </a>on browser in you are using Chrome or Firefox for convenient ii.
+Use `Ctrl+F5` on your Github Repository Page to refresh the browser iii.
+You will see a Gitpod button (Green color) is added to GitHub that does the prefixing for your convenience.
+And click on that button iv.
+A workspace is creating as easy as prefixing any GitHub URL with gitpod.io/#.

 ### Take note to commit often for each individual feature/ﬁx, ensuring that commits are small, well-deﬁned and have clear descriptive messages